chadulous/PixelVision8wiki/GameData_PropertyGroups.md

 </table>

+## Audio

-The last group is sound.
+The last group is audio.
 These properties define how sound effects and music work in a PV8 game.
 This group is comprised of the following properties:

 <table>
   <tr>